yash-tr/quantsim/docs/index.md

 ## Quick Start

-Get up and running with QuantSim in under 5 minutes:
+Get up and running with simQuant in under 5 minutes:

 ### Installation